JVulcan/.NET-Custom-Controls/README.md

-# .NET-Form-V2
+# .NET FormV2
-Modified version of the normal Windows Form in .NET
+Modified version of the normal Windows Forms in .NET

 # What changes where made?
 - When it shows is with a fade-in and fade-out effect (can be disabled too).